 Beltain and Burning of the Wicker Man at Butser Ancient Farm in Hampshire

 Butser Ancient Farm is an unusual archaeological site that functions as both a working farm and an open-air research lab where the working methods and lifestyles of Neolithic Britons are explored.
 Located near Waterlooville, Hampshire, the farm is in the heart of the South Downs National Park.
-They celebrate the start of summer by setting fire to a 30ft-high Wicker Man who burns as the sun sets on April 30.
+They celebrate the start of summer by setting fire to a 30ft-high Wicker Man at the culmination of their festival.

-Their Beltain celebrations (note the slightly different spelling) includes crafts, hot food, live bands and drumming, dancers, storytellers, face painting (with woad), birds of prey demonstrations, Roman cooking, traditional skills demonstrations, Morris men and more.
+Their Beltain celebration (note the slightly different spelling) includes crafts, hot food, live bands and drumming, dancers, storytellers, face painting (with woad), birds of prey demonstrations, Roman cooking, traditional skills demonstrations, Morris men and more.

-The celebration, from 4:30 pm to 10 pm (on Saturday, May 5 in 2018) is ticketed, with early bird tickets, costing £20 for adults available online until April 1.
+The celebration, from 4:30 pm to 10 pm (on Saturday, May 4 in 2019) is ticketed, with early bird tickets, costing £20 for adults available online until April 1.
 After that the price increases to £28.
 The farm is off the A3 between London and Portsmouth, about 5 miles south of Petersfield and signposted from the Chalton/Clanfield exit.
 No cars are allowed on the site but parking is on a hill above the farm - about a 15 minute downhill walk (remember, it is also an uphill walk in the dark at the end of the event - so bring a flashlight).

 Beltane at Thornborough Henges in North Yorkshire